 The Class will celebrate its 50th reunion on a weekend in late May or early June, 2019.
-Date and host college will be confirmed in the Autumn of 2018.
+Date and host college will be confirmed before June 30, 2018.

-This section of the website will summarize — or point you to — everything related to the reunion.
+This page will summarize — or point you to — everything related to the reunion.
 It will be updated as details are decided.

 A Reflection Of Us